LucidFramesStudios/scamshield/README.md

 └─────────────────────────────────────────────────────────────────┘
 ```

+**Current status**: Layers 1–3 are fully operational and deployed.
+Layer 4 (Claude API integration)
+is pending — currently, low-confidence cases from Layer 3 route to a deterministic fallback
+that flags them as SUSPICIOUS + 1930 referral, ensuring no case is silently passed as SAFE.
+The layer exists in architecture; the Claude integration is scoped for next iteration.

-**Design rationale**: Each layer is a gating function - not a retry.
+**Design rationale**: Each layer is a gating function — not a retry.
 A case exits
 the pipeline the moment a layer reaches threshold confidence.
 The result is that
 the majority of clear-cut scam patterns never touch the network.
 Layer 4 (Claude)
-handles only the genuinely ambiguous edge cases that deterministic methods cannot
+will handle only the genuinely ambiguous edge cases that deterministic methods cannot
 resolve.
 This is a deliberate architectural boundary, not a cost optimisation.

 **On network dependency**: Layers 1–3 are fully local.
 Layer 4 uses the Claude API.
 Voice transcription uses a network-assisted STT service; the transcription layer
-is a modular input adapter - the inference stack above it is independent of
+is a modular input adapter — the inference stack above it is independent of
 how text arrives.
 A local STT engine (Whisper) can be substituted without
 changing the detection logic.